ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 that same line is erased and immediately redrawn without blinking.
 The `[Y/n]`/`[y/N]` block is replaced by a colored `Yes!` or `No!`, followed by ANSI erase-to-end-of-line so no characters from the longer waiting prompt remain onscreen.
+Wrapped prompts count and erase every occupied console row, so a long question is not left duplicated above its settled answer.
 Prompts use ANSI styling by default.
 Use `--no-color` if a terminal displays ANSI escape codes literally.

+Repeatable action prompts additionally show
+`Y=Yes / N=No / A=Always / V=Never / F=Just Do For This Folder`.
+`Always` and `Never` remember the decision for that action category for the rest of the run. `Just Do For This Folder` approves the same category for the current folder only.
+Remembered decisions are narrated without asking for another keypress.
+Album-tag value entry remains per-file because it requires actual text, not a reusable yes/no decision.

 ## Dependencies